-Create a simple, rustic DIY Pumpkin Banner perfect for Autumn using buffalo check burlap and a free template!
+Learn how to create a simple, rustic farmhouse pumpkin banner perfect for Autumn using buffalo check burlap and a free template!

-- Free pumpkin template – grab the free file by filling out the form at the end of this post in blue
+- Free pumpkin template – grab the free file by filling out the form at the end of this post.

 - Orange embroidery floss and needle

-- Mini clothespins – I’m using Recollections from Michaels
+- Mini clothespins – I used metallic mini clothespins by Recollections from Michaels

 - Pen/pencil for tracing

-Step One: Print out the free template and cut it out.
-(Template is located at the end of this post in blue).
+Step One: Print the free template and cut it out.
 Use the template to cut pumpkins from the orange felt.
 Make as many pumpkins as you want!

 Step Two: Use the felt pumpkin shapes to cut the burlap.
-The burlap will be layered over the felt.
+The burlap will be layered over the felt to create each pennant.
 I lined up the buffalo check burlap so a square was centered on each pumpkin but tried to keep each pumpkin a little different.
 Since I knew these pumpkins would be hanging side-by-side, I made sure the rows were all hitting the pumpkins at the same spot.

-Step Three: Use orange embroidery floss to stitch the burlap to the felt for each pumpkin.
-I used three stands and a simple running stitch.
+Step Three: Use orange embroidery floss to stitch the burlap layer to the felt layer for each pumpkin.
+I used three stands of embroidery floss and and a simple running stitch.

 Step Four: Add a twine bow to the top of each pumpkin!
 I stitched it in place using my orange embroidery floss.

-Step Five: Once all of the pumpkins are finished, you can attach them to a length of twine using the mini clothespins!
-I picked out the copper colored ones from my metallic set and used those.
+Step Five: Once all of the pumpkins are finished, you can attach them to a length of twine using mini clothespins.
+I picked out copper colored clothespins from my metallic set.

 All finished!
 I hung ours on our mantle with some of our other Halloween decorations and love how sweet it looks.

 I’ve started working on my children’s Halloween costumes and am hoping to share them soon!
 If you love banners as much as I do, be sure to check out these other fun banners that would be perfect for Autumn or Halloween.